-Charles Schwab, TD Ameritrade $26B merger may jump start M&A
+Charles Schwab's $26B offer for TD Ameritrade may jump start M&A

 |SUNTRUST BANKS

 On Wednesday, the merger between BB&T and SunTrust Banks received Federal Reserve approval.
-When the deal closes, which is expected before year-end, it will create the sixth-largest U.S. bank by assets.
+The transaction, expected to be completed before year-end, will create the sixth-largest U.S. bank by assets.

 |Ticker